441126098/mongo-mcp/README.md

 A Machine Chat Protocol (MCP) service for MongoDB operations.
 This service provides a set of tools that allow Large Language Models (LLMs) to interact with MongoDB databases through basic CRUD operations and administrative tasks.

+## Requirements

+- Python 3.10 or above
+- A running MongoDB database service
+- It is recommended to use [uv](https://github.com/astral-sh/uv) to run the program

 ## Features

 - MongoDB instance connection management